Back Blueprint Next

 5th century B. C.

-496 B C. -- The worship of Ceres is introduced into Rome, where she is called
+496 B. C. -- The worship of Ceres is introduced into Rome, now she

-Demeter, and so unchanged in the process that her priestess had
+is called Demeter, and so unchanged in the process that

 (Livy's "History").